Everything you need to know about dyeing your hair for the first time

-Conditioning your hair is crucial for coloured hair as it creates a protective layer that locks in the colour and prevents it from escaping.
+Conditioning your hair is crucial for colored hair as it creates a protective layer that locks in the color and prevents it from escaping.
 You can try using a deep conditioner or leave-in conditioner for added protection.

 4. Avoid exposing your hair to excessive heat

 When it comes to keeping your colored hair color looking its best, heat can be your hair's worst enemy.
 To prevent damage and fading, it's best to let your hair air dry naturally or use a blow dryer in a low or warm setting.
 And if you do need to use hot styling tools, always remember to apply a heat protectant first to keep your hair protected.
 Remember to shield your hair from the sun's harsh rays too, either by limiting your exposure or by wearing a cute hat.
 Your hair will thank you for it!

 Keep your black hair looking oh-so-gorgeous with a hair gloss!
 A gloss treatment is a fantastic way to add shine and vibrancy to your locks, and our Color Gloss Up range is designed to do just that.
 Not only will it give your hair a salon-inspired boost of color, but it will also condition your hair to keep it feeling healthy and nourished.